 Usually, when you think of debit or credit in real life is different compared to debit or credit in accounting.
 In fact, debit does not mean that you have a debt to be paid back; neither credit means that you have money to receive.

 For example, in the accounting world, when cash is debited, it means the cash on your bank account increased.
 Therefore, you received cash.
-I know it may sound counterintuitive, but this system was created five hundred years ago and it is the system today’s accountants use to record each single transactions.
+I know it may sound counterintuitive, but this system was created five hundred years ago and it is the system today’s accountants use to record each single transaction.

 T-Accounts: The Foundation